 Imagine $10,000 of credit card debt at a rate of 13%, paid off in four years: You'll pay $2,385 in interest!

 That same debt at the lower personal loan rate of 7% would mean only $1,118 in interest.

 5. You can use a personal loan to consolidate credit card debt

 If you find yourself in this category and have a lot of high-interest debt that you're struggling to keep track of, taking out a personal loan at a low percentage rate may be a good option.

 If you have, for example, a car loan, student loan, and several credit cards that you're making the minimum payment on each month, it could take you years—and cost you thousands of dollars in interest—to pay it all down.

 He says the fixed rate and monthly payment are more advantageous than credit card balances, which can burden you for years if you only make the minimum payment.

 What's more, taking out a personal loan to pay off high-balance credit cards can also help improve your credit utilization ratio— as long as you're diligent about not charging more to those credit cards you just paid off.

 Credit agencies will look at the number of credit cards you have, and see that you are not maxed out to the limits on them, which will in turn make you look more judicious about how you use available credit.
-Win/win.

 6. Shop around for a lender, but don't apply everwhere

 While you won't be bound to accept a loan for which you apply, your credit rating may take a hit each time a potential lender pulls your credit report.

 As Emma Lunn, a financial blogger for the British online magazine The Independent points out, applying for several loans or other lines of credit in a short period of time can make it look like you're having financial difficulties.

 While they are "just trying to help you get the best rate for your auto loan," the dealership is really hurting your credit score.

-Every time you apply for a loan, your credit score will drop.
+That's because everytme time you apply for a loan, your credit score will drop.
 The process, called a "hard inquiry," lowers your scores.

 The inquiries stay on your credit report for two years, and it will affect your score for a full year afterwards.

 Compare rates and terms that multiple lenders are offering, but try to only put in your application to one or two institutions.

 7. Manage your debt-to-income ratio